jahfer/ori/README.md

 ## Usage

+Ori aims to make concurrency in Ruby simple, intuitive, and easy to manage.

 ### Defining Boundaries

-The core of Ori is the concurrency boundary, which provides a controlled environment for running fibers and managing their lifecycle. `Ori.sync(&block)` is how you define a boundary, and will ensure all fibers within the boundary complete when the scope is closed, before continuing execution.
+At the core of Ori is the concurrency boundary.
+Ori guarantees everything inside of a boundary will complete before any code after the boundary starts.
+As well boundaries can be freely nested, allowing you to define critical sections where multiple tasks may run concurrently.

-Within a boundary, you can use `Ori::Scope#async(&block)` to run a new fiber.
-The fiber will run concurrently with other fibers in the boundary, and will be cancelled when the boundary is closed.
-If `#async` isn't used, the code inside the boundary will run synchronously.
+To create a new concurrency boundary, call `Ori.sync(&block)`.
+Once inside a boundary, you can use `Ori::Scope#async(&block)` to spawn some concurrent work.
+If `Ori::Scope#async` isn't used, the code inside the boundary will run synchronously from the perspective of the boundary.

-`Fiber.schedule(&block)`, provided by Ruby, is effectively identical to `#async`, with the only difference being that `Ori::Scope#async` can assign a new fiber to an explicitly provided scope, rather than only the active scope.
+`Fiber.schedule(&block)`, provided by Ruby, is nearly identical to `Ori::Scope#async`, with the only difference being that `Ori::Scope#async` can spawn a fiber to an explicitly provided scope, rather than only the active scope.

 ```ruby
 Ori.sync do |scope|